JanethL/SlackPrivateWelcome/README.md

 # README
 [<img src="https://deploy.stdlib.com/static/images/deploy.svg" width="192">](https://deploy.stdlib.com/)

-# 👋 Greet New members Privately in Slack
+# 👋 Greet New Members Privately in Slack

 In just a few steps, we will create a Slack app to privately welcome and guide new users when they join a Slack channel.
 We’ll breeze through the setup process, and you’ll be able to return to make modifications and add your own style and custom message for a unique workspace onboarding experience!